 2. Emulsifiers.
 Green cleansing oils often are just oils that must be removed with a warm washcloth.
 Want something that can be washed off more cleanly?
 Try Tatcha or Boscia… but then be prepared for some iffy ingredients, well no more!
 This one has an emulsifier that allows it to more easily rinse off with water.
 So gone are the days of smoothing the make-up off only to be left with residue that is equally hard to remove.

-While I’ll still follow this with an a cleanser to get into my skin for a deeper clean, I appreciate this as a first cleanse (aka makeup remover) and feel it does the job extremely well.
+While I’ll still follow this with a cleanser to get into my skin for a deeper clean, I appreciate this as a first cleanse (aka makeup remover) and feel it does the job extremely well.
 I really don’t see too much other competition out there for this cleansing oil so I’m definitely going to recommend this to anyone looking for an oil to remove makeup/sunscreen that is green and yet easy to wash off.

 The Vitamin C Body Oil is a bit of a misnomer in my opinion.
 One of the top ingredients is actually Shea butter, which renders the texture a bit on the thicker side of body oils.
 The first time I used it, I was surprised to see the mixed texture being pumped out.
 What this means is this Body Oil is serious about moisture.
 A potential drawback is that it’s definitely on the heavy side so I tend to mix this up but applying it to the parts that need heavy duty (elbows!)
 Sometimes when I really just need to indulge my skin and wrap it in moisture, this is a full body treatment but other times it can just feel too heavy and a bit much especially if I need to go into bed right away or go out.

-This Body Oil is said to firm and brighten skin which I’m not sure if I experienced but to be honest, it’s harder to determine if my elbows or lower legs have become firmer or brightened – I can definitely say they feel great and smooth, never dry!
+This Body Oil is said to firm and brightens skin which I’m not sure if I experienced but to be honest, it’s harder to determine if my elbows or lower legs have become firmer or brightened – I can definitely say they feel great and smooth, never dry!

 Both products come in pretty generous 4 fl oz pump bottles and I love the Elizabeth Dehn for One Love Organics label.
 I think the cleansing oil is a must-have product, best in its category and at $38 there is probably no excuse not to put it on your purchase list.
 The body oil didn’t hit it out of the ballpark as much but it is still a good product, and if you have dry skin and are looking for something heavy, this will be the product you’re looking for, at $58 it’s a bit more costly though a pretty good deal for the size.